-- Objection are barriers to a sale so knock them down by backing up your claims with clinical proof, seals of approval and by offering a guarantee.
+- Objections are barriers to a sale.
+Knock them down by backing up your claims with seals of approval or a guarantee.
 Adding a limited special offer gives your customer another reason to ‘Buy Now!’.

 Add social proof

-- Use client testimonials to show suspicious prospects that you’ve previously satisfied many customers.
-This builds trust, another crucial selling factor.
+- Use client testimonials to show sceptical prospects that you’ve previously satisfied many customers.
+This builds trust – a crucial selling factor.

 Remember: Don’t sell the product, sell the emotion!